TOKYO The problem of space debris has caught the attention of both the public and private sectors.

 In Japan, the JAXA space agency will reinforce its monitoring system to prevent small pieces of debris from damaging satellites and the International Space Station.

-While the current system covers pieces of debris larger than 1.6 meters, JAXA will make it capable of tracking objects as small as 10cm or so.
+While the current system covers pieces of debris larger than 1.6 meters across, JAXA will make it capable of tracking objects as small as 10cm or so.

-For the project, JAXA will install a ground-based radar system, made by NEC, in Okayama Prefecture.
-Also, the capacity of its large-scale optical telescope will be upgraded by Mitsubishi Electric.
+For the project, JAXA will install a ground-based radar system, made by NEC, in Okayama Prefecture and the capacity of its large-scale optical telescope will be upgraded by Mitsubishi Electric.
 In addition, JAXA will introduce an analysis system from Fujitsu to determine the kinds of debris and their orbit.

 Although JAXA has been collecting its own data, it is also getting some from the U.S., which has superior accuracy in tracking space particles.

 The agency has plans to upgrade its monitoring system to make it as accurate as that of the U.S.

 The upgrade is to be started in fiscal 2017; trial operations could be held in fiscal 2020.
 The project is estimated to cost some 10 billion yen ($88.63 million).